sr99622/Cayenue/README.md

 The application maintains folders for the storage of camera snapshots and recordings.
 The folder locations by default are the OS picture and video storage locations, and can be changed using the directory setting at the top of the panel.
 There is a subfolder for each camera that has previously made pictures or recordings in the application.
 If you are using Cayenue as a client, and the server is configured to share files using Samba, you can use the server shared folder to access recordings made on the server.

 Inside the camera folders are the individual picture or video files recorded by the camera.
 The files are named using a datetime convention which represents the time that the snapshot images was taken or the start time of the video recording.
 Video recordings are prepended by a time interval specified on the `Settings -> Alarm -> Pre-Alarm Buffer Size`.
 This insures that the moments immediately prior to the beginning of the recording are captured.
+Files within the Picture or Video directories are stored in descending chronological order so that the most recent files are shown first at the top of the directory.

 &nbsp;